raspberrypilearning/getting-started-guide-microbit/en/step_9.md

 --- collapse ---

 ---
-title: You dont have batteries or a battery pack
+title: You have no batteries or battery pack
 ---

 If you didn't get any batteries or a battery pack, then you can still make all the amazing projects with the micro:bit that both we at the Raspberry Pi Foundation and the micro:bit Foundation have.